How to win a million dollars at a table game with a $5 bet

 Milking the 18th bet #1: roulette to the rescue

-We've got $655,360 going in to the last round and need to win only $344,670 to hit our million-dollar goal.
+We've got $655,360 going in to the last round and need to win only $344,645 to hit our million-dollar goal.
 So we don't need an even-money bet, we can bet on something that pays less than even money, and in return get a better chance of winning.
-What we do is to use our $655,360 to bet on 23 individual numbers in single-zero roulette ($28,493 on each number).
-That gives us a 62% chance of winning our last bet, which is a lot better than the 49% chance of winning the baccarat player bet.
+What we do is to spread our $655,360 over 23 individual numbers in single-zero roulette.
+(It's 23 because if we split our bankroll over more numbers, our bet will be too low for the payout on a winning hit won't be enough to get us to the $1 million mark.)
+So we'll bet $655,360 ÷ 23 = $28,493 on each of 23 numbers.
+Since we've covered 23 out of the 37 numbers, we've got a nice 62% chance of winning our last bet, which is a lot better than the 49% chance of winning the baccarat player bet.
 That reduces our overall odds to 1 in 266,347.
-If we win, we'll wind up with $1,025,748.
+If we win, the payout will be $28,493 x 35 = $997,255, and we get our winning $28,493 bet back, for a total of $1,025,748.

 Milking the 18th bet #2: a second chance